ScherbakovDmitry/Speech-To-Text-Project/README.md

 4. Libraries Used
 5. Summary of Processes/Frameworks Used
 6. Repository Files Included
-7. Preview Screenshots of Shiny Dashboard
+7. Preview Screenshots of Final Shiny App

 ## Technical Information/Packages Used

 **Built with** [R Studio](https://rstudio.com/)

 ### Libraries Used

 - tidytext
 - textreadr
 - tidyverse